pree-dew/otel-integrations/from-s3-to-otel-collector/via-logstash/s3-to-otel-collector-via-tcp/README.md

 **Problem Statement**
-- There are logs stored on s3 in json format and gz compression, want to ship these logs to any otel compatible backend without any **formatting** of data
+- There are logs stored on s3 in json format and gz compression, want to ship these logs to any otel compatible backend without any **formatting** of data and with minimum resource consumption on node/pod(one running Logstash) side.

 **Flow**